 The main downstairs bedroom features a double bed, nightstand and lamp, and a chest of drawers (bed linens, blankets, and pillows are provided).
 Between the two bedrooms, there is a bathroom with a tub/shower combination.
 Guest towels are provided.

 The second downstairs bedroom features a queen bed, nightstand, lamp, chest of drawers and a wooden rocking chair for reading.
 There is also a door that provides access to the back yard and fire pit from this bedroom.

 The porch offers gorgeous views of the mountains and guests can hear the sound of the Tye River rushing over the rocks down below.
 There is a set of Adirondack wooden furniture and a porch swing for lazy summer afternoons.
-A Weber Smokey Joe grill and cooking utensils are provided for barbecuing.
-Off the back bedroom of Barb’s House is a stone fire pit for building campfires and a wooden picnic table for eating alfresco (chopped firewood is available for purchase from the office).
+A Weber grill and cooking utensils are provided for barbecuing.
+Off the back bedroom of Barb’s House is a stone fire pit for building campfires and two Adirondack chairs (chopped firewood is available for purchase from the woodshed).

 For all weekends, we do have a two night minimum for each cabin (you must book a Thursday and Friday, Friday and Saturday, or Saturday and Sunday stay).

 For information about the accessibility of our property, view our accessibility details.